SebastianBetancourt/proyuvos/README.md

 system call.

 __uptime__ will print how many ticks have passed since boot.
-It does so by calling the already built uptime system call.
+It does so by calling the already built-in uptime system call.

 __date__ will print the date pretty-printing the output of the date system call.